 Akros · Accuracy · Methodology

 The full version of what /accuracy summarises.
-No Akros food-photo MAE is public until measured image rows and Akros estimates are attached.
 Methodology revisions are versioned at the bottom of this page.

 We do not include the user's own logs in this benchmark.
-A user-generated training-set leak is the most common way published-accuracy numbers get gamed; ours stays separate from production traffic.
+A user-generated training-set leak is the most common way published-accuracy numbers get gamed; ours is air-gapped from production traffic.

 2. Scoring